 In order to be recognized (certified) by the National Register the honey sensory courses must match specific requisites that are established by and reported in the Register’s regulation.
 Teachers should belong to the “teacher body” of the register.

-To enrol as honey sensory expert for the Italian National Register you need to complete the three stages and pass the final exam (the exam is part of the third and last course).
+To enroll as a honey sensory expert for the Italian National Register you need to complete the three stages and pass the final exam (the exam is part of the third and last course).
 You will receive a certificate for each Stage that you complete, to advance to the next stage.
 You can choose to repeat any stage how many times you want until you feel confident enough to advance to the next Stage; each level teaches different skills.

 The first course, called “Introductory course to the sensory analysis of honey” (Stage 1) lasts four days and contains 28 hours of lessons.
 It is a very intensive course and theory lessons are alternated with practical lessons in which the future assessor is taught to improve their focus when using the senses and learn to describe and memorize their sensory perceptions of the most common unifloral Italian honeys.
 The course teaches a method through which honey is assessed and judged objectively.